denis-mironov/sequra/README.md

   5. Calculate disbursements on daily basis
   6. Calculate disbursements on weekly basis

-## Features to do
-  Due to the time constraints I was not able to finish:
-  1. Dynamic monthly fee calculation at the beginning of each month and tests for this feature.
-      - **possible solution**: create cron job that executes on the background via Sidekiq at the first day of each month (at night), checks all orders created within the last month, calculates total generated fee for each merchant and fee to be charged and saves all needed information in `monthly_fees` table.
-Provide tests for this feature.
-  2. Some code refinements for better maintainability.

 ## Calculations
 **Note:** Monthly fee calculations for all merchants are calculated from `live on` date to current date (last calculated month is December 2023), even if there are no orders for December in `orders.csv` file!